Top 5 Dry White Bordeaux Wines for British Cheeses

 For Cerney Ash and other Goats’ cheese

-Nothing sings the praises of Goats’ cheese more than a 100% Sauvignon Blanc; the bright intensity of citrus, gooseberry and herbal flavours, combined with bracing acidity is ideal to offset the rich, creamy but rustic notes of a good Goats’ cheese.
+Nothing sings the praises of Goats’ cheese more than a 100% Sauvignon Blanc; fresh, zesty citrus and crushed leaves, rich texture with a crisp and refreshing finish is ideal to offset the rich, creamy but rustic notes of a good Goats’ cheese.

 For Stinking Bishop and other washed-rind cheeses

 This dry white may look ordinary, but it hits the tasting sweet spot when paired with the pear and herbal notes of a rich Stinking Bishop.
 Light and unoaked, the wine compliments the creamy tones of washed-rind cheeses beautifully.